 Authorities provided adequate mechanisms to protect migrants, refugees, asylum seekers, and stateless persons from abuse.
-A multisector system and standard operating procedures (SOPs) were in place to ensure protection of the victims of gender-based violence.
-UNHCR considered the system needed strengthening and a systemic application of SOPs, especially regarding case identification.
+A multisector system and standard operating procedures (SOPs) were in place to provide protection from gender-based violence.
+UNHCR noted the system needed strengthening to ensure universal and systemic application of the SOPs, especially regarding case identification.

 The government issued identity documents to recognized refugees and persons under subsidiary protection, but authorities frequently delayed or failed to issue identification documents to new asylum seekers.

 There were some impediments to accessing asylum.
 Migrant populations detained in the Transit Center for Foreigners were impeded from accessing asylum.
-An asylum application by a person held in the Reception Center for Foreigners (a closed-type facility in Gazi Baba) would only be possible after the person gave a statement before the court, in criminal proceedings, against their smugglers.
-During the year approximately 50 percent of all asylum requests registered in the country were processed through the Reception Center for Foreigners.
+An application for asylum by anyone held in the Reception Center for Foreigners was possible only after the person gave a statement before the court, in criminal proceedings against their smugglers.
+During the year, 76 persons, or approximately 50 percent of all asylum requests registered in the country, were processed through the Reception Center for Foreigners.

-During the year the Administrative and the Higher Administrative Courts continued to avoid ruling on the merit of asylum applications, despite having the requisite authority, according to MYLA.
+Throughout the year the administrative and the higher administrative courts continued to avoid ruling on the merit of asylum applications, despite having the requisite authority, according to the Macedonian Young Lawyers’ Association.
 They routinely returned the cases to the Ministry of Interior for further review.

 Freedom of Movement: According to UNHCR, authorities detained some individuals intercepted while being smuggled.
-The grounds for detention decisions are arbitrary.
-As a rule, persons are supposed to be detained until their identity can be established.
-They were routinely detained after identification, however, to prevent them from escaping the country prior to providing testimony in court against smugglers.
-In addition, the majority of asylum seekers who were previously detained reported they were not issued detention decisions, or if they did receive such decisions it was in a language they could not understand, impeding them from exercising their right to judicial review.
+The grounds for detention decisions were arbitrary.
+As a rule, individuals are supposed to be detained only until their identity could be established.
+They were routinely detained after identification, however, to prevent them from departing the country prior to providing legal testimony against their smugglers.
+In addition a majority of asylum seekers who were previously detained reported they were either not issued detention decisions or issued decisions in a language they could not understand.
+This impeded their ability to exercise their right to judicial review.
 According to UNHCR, this situation qualifies as arbitrary deprivation of liberty.

-The average detention period during the year was 15 days, with the longest period being 45 days and the shortest period one day.
+The average detention period of asylum seekers during the year was 15 days, with the longest period being 45 days and the shortest period one day.

-Some improvement was noted compared to previous years, as women, children, or families were generally not detained; alternatives to detention were employed instead.
+Some improvement was noted compared with previous years, as women, children, or families were generally not detained; alternatives to detention were employed instead.
 A safe house, run by a nongovernmental organization (NGO) utilizing donor funds, was rented for these individuals, so they were not placed in prison or in detention facilities.
-The individuals were monitored, however, and needed to report to authorities on a weekly basis.
+They were monitored, however, and needed to report to authorities on a weekly basis.
 Three unaccompanied asylum-seeking children were housed with foster families during the year.

 Employment: There are no restrictions on refugees’ ability to work, and the law allows asylum seekers whose asylum procedure is not completed within nine months to apply for a work permit.

-The 2018 Law on International and Temporary Protection also provides the right to work for persons granted subsidiary protection, as well as for asylum seekers, whose asylum request is not completed within nine months.
 Recognized refugees and persons under subsidiary protection with work permits were able to access the active labor market.
 Nevertheless, asylum seekers faced restrictions because of conflicting laws.
-By law, a foreigner needs to have a unique identification number assigned in order to be issued a work permit.
-Although an asylum seeker has the legal right to apply for a work permit after nine months in procedure, s/he has no right to be assigned a unique identification number, which by the same law is issued once a positive decision is granted.
-Consequently, an asylum seeker is granted the right to work but is unable to exercise it, a serious gap considering some procedures last for two to three years, including instances of judicial review.
+By law a foreigner needs to have a unique identification number assigned in order to be issued a work permit.
+Although an asylum seeker has the legal right to apply for a work permit nine months after applying for asylum, she or he has no right to be assigned a unique identification number until asylum is granted.
+Consequently, an asylum seeker has the right to work but is unable to exercise it.
+This represents a serious gap in protection since cases sometimes remain pending for two to three years.

-Durable Solutions: According to UNHCR none of the 394 individuals from the 1999 conflict in Kosovo who remained in the country returned to Kosovo during the year.
+Durable Solutions: According to UNHCR, none of the 275 individuals from the 1999 conflict in Kosovo who remained in the country returned to Kosovo during the year.
 No cases of resettlement were registered.

-The law provides for naturalization of refugees residing in the country under preferred conditions, while persons under subsidiary protection may naturalize as any other foreigners do who stay legally in the country for a minimum of eight years.
+The law provides for naturalization of refugees residing in the country under preferred conditions.
+Individuals under subsidiary protection may naturalize after eight years of legally residing in the country.
 During the year one refugee and one person under subsidiary protection were naturalized.

-Under the law the MLSP, in cooperation with the Interior Ministry and UNHCR, should facilitate the voluntary return of asylum seekers to their homes.
+Under the law the Ministry of Labor, in cooperation with the Interior Ministry and UNHCR, should facilitate the voluntary return of asylum seekers to their homes.
 There were no cases of assisted voluntary repatriation during the year.

 UNHCR continued to assist rejected asylum seekers from Kosovo, whom the government allowed to stay in the country.
-The government issued them provisional identification documents to secure their access to services.
-The MLSP provided integrated, durable solutions with the support of UNHCR for approximately 274 refugees who had applied for integration into the country.
+The government issued them provisional identification documents to secure access to services.
+The Ministry of Labor provided integrated, durable solutions with the support of UNHCR for approximately 158 refugees who applied for integration into the country.
 The ministry provided social assistance, housing assistance, and access to education, health care, and the labor market.

-Temporary Protection: The government could provide subsidiary protection to individuals who may not qualify as refugees, but there were no such protections granted during the year.
+Temporary Protection: The government could provide subsidiary protection to individuals who may not qualify as refugees.
+Two persons were granted subsidiary protection during the year.

 g.
 Stateless Persons

-Some habitual residents were legally stateless, in spite of fulfilling one or more criteria for citizenship.
-According to consolidated statistics from the government, UNHCR, and NGOs, there were 569 stateless persons registered in the country at the end of the year.
+Some habitual residents were legally stateless, despite fulfilling one or more criteria for citizenship.
+According to consolidated statistics from the government, UNHCR, and NGOs, there were 563 stateless persons registered in the country at the end of August.
 They were primarily Roma who lacked civil registration and documentation.
 Children born in the country to stateless persons are considered nationals and have access to birth registration and certification.
 A government program to register persons without documents was initiated in late 2018.

-Some 281 persons have been recorded as habitual residents with undetermined nationality and at risk of statelessness since the dissolution of the former Socialist Federal Republic of Yugoslavia in 1991.
-The MLSP estimated some 500 children lacked birth certificates or personal name registration in the country.
-Early in 2018 the government initiated a program to register persons without documents.
-In July it reissued a public call for persons without birth certificates and personal name registration to apply for birth registry by the end of September.
+Some 273 persons have been recorded as habitual residents with undetermined nationality and at risk of statelessness since the dissolution of the former Socialist Federal Republic of Yugoslavia in 1991.
+The Ministry of Labor estimated some 700 children lacked birth certificates or personal name registration in the country.

 Section 3.
 Freedom to Participate in the Political Process